NoSavedDATA/NoSavedKaleidoscope/README.md

 # No Saved Kaleidoscope Compiler

 NSK is a LLVM/C++ programming language.

-It implements a 100% jitted interpreter and supports neural network training and parallel coding.
+Features:
+- 100% jitted interpreter;
+- Dense and convolutional neural network training;
+- Parallel coding.

 All the code is open sourced.